 5. Is it possible to get close accommodation to the migration?

 Yes, it is possible.
 There are certain key areas where we know the herds will pass because of traditional migration routes and also because the herd needs access to drinking water.
-That means we can predict fairly accurately where the herds will be, especially when they are not mobile during calving season.
+That means we can predict fairly accurately where the herds will be, especially when they are not mobile during calving season in the Serengeti.
 Each of these areas have different levels of accommodation and the earlier you speak to your travel expert, the more options you will have.